Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/tech_geekers/progress.md

-### Following progress has been made in the hackathon task:
+# <i>Following progress has been made in the hackathon task:
 - Authentication system for making student login using LDAP.
 - install ldap server.
 - Installing android studio